vagordillo/misc-python/README.md

 # misc-python
 Miscellaneous Python Projects

+- food-app: A terminal simulation of a food-ordering app.
+Practicing the use of Python dictionaries, global variables, and secondary functions.

-word-raider - A simple word-guessing game.
+- word-raider: A simple word-guessing game.
 You have five chances to guess a five-letter word from a list of 50 different words.